NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.1.Chapter/README.md

 and spaces are important for organizing your program visually, making it easier to understand the program and find errors when they occur.

-Organizations that do a lot of software development usually have strict guide- lines on how to format source code.
+Organizations that do a lot of software development usually have strict guidelines on how to format source code.
 For example, Google publishes its Java coding standards for use in open-source projects: [styleguide](https://google.github.io/styleguide/javaguide.html)

 ___